gbvbahia01/Spring-Batch-Thread-ItemReader-Stuck/README.md

    4. Needs to run concurrently.
 More than one pod at same time reading and changing the same database.

 This flow must be made up 2 minutes after receive the request and the load capacity has to be 200 per minute.
-Summing up: the microservice needs to be capable to send 200 products information to MQ per minute.
+Summing up: each microservice pod running needs to be capable to send 200 products information to MQ per minute.

 ### My Simple Idea
    1. Create an endpoint to save the all requests coming up in a table.